ezakhar/help/en/tariffs/Premium.md

   - tariffs/Club.md
 ---

 # "Premium" tariff plan

 ### For whom

 For athletes who need a detailed analysis of their activities and a possibility to plan their own activities.
 Also, it will be suitable for coaches who keep on training and create planned activities for themselves.

 ### What is included in the tariff plan

 All features of the ["Basic"](/tariffs/basic.md) tariff plan +

-* Планирование своих тренировок
+* Planning your activities
-* Детальный анализ тренировок
+* Detailed analysis of activities
-* Управление своими шаблонами и категориями тренировок
+* Managing your templates and activity categories
-* \(СКОРО\) Отчетность и анализ по процессу тренировок
+* \(UPCOMING\) Reports and analysis of the training process

-### Стоимость
+### Cost

-**300 RUB** / месяц при оплате ежемесячно
+**300 RUB** / month if paid monthly
-или
+or
-**3000 RUB** / год при оплате за год.
+**3000 RUB** / year if paid annually.

-### Условия подключения
+### Terms of subscription

-* При подключении тарифа "Премиум" необходимо выбрать период расчетов \(месяц или год\) и оплатить счет за выбранный период.
+* When enabling the "Premium" tariff you need to select the calculation period \(month or year\) and pay the invoice for the selected period.

-* Для тарифа "Премиум", подключенного без тарифов "Тренер" и "Клуб", срок действия тарифа совпадает с Оплаченным периодом и указывается в счете.
+* If the “Premium” tariff is used without the “Coach” and “Club” tariffs, then the period of its validity coincides with the Paid period and is indicated in the invoice.

-* Продление срока действия тарифа осуществляется путем оплаты выставленного счета за новый срок.
+* The extension of the tariff’s period of validity is performed by paying the invoice for a new period.

-* При подключении тарифа "Премиум" одновременно с тарифами "Тренер" и/или "Клуб", лицензионное вознаграждение по тарифу "Премиум" включается в общий счет, который формируется в течение календарного месяца и выставляется к оплате 1 числа каждого месяца.
+* When the “Premium” tariff is used together with the “Coach” and/or “Club” tariffs, the license fee for the “Premium” tariff is included in the total invoice, which is made during the calendar month and invoiced on the 1st day of every month.